ginnox1/CanalNetworkDocs_online/Introduction/Introduction.md

 Refer to other sections of this documentation to learn more about specific usage and application of the software to tackle day to day design tasks.

-If you have any comments about this document, we will appreciate if you drop us an email at [docs@quanomic.co](info@quanomic.co)
+If you have any comments about this document, we will appreciate if you drop us an email at [info@quanomic.et](info@quanomic.et)

 ## Uses and applicaiton of CanalNETWORK software
 [Back to ToC](#table-of-contents)